 The methodology and assumptions used for estimating the general reserve for credit losses required are reviewed regularly.
+FOR THE YEAR ENDED 30 JUNE 2019 (cont'd)

 (X) EMPLOYEE BENEFITS

 Provision is made for employee benefits accumulated as a result of employees rendering services up to the reporting date.
 These benefits include wages and salaries, annual leave and long service leave.